Surrogate Key vs Natural Key Differences and When to Use in SQL Server

 Natural Key Cons

 - May need to change/rework key if business requirements change.
-For example, if you used SSN for your employee as in the example above and your company expands outside of the United States not all employees would have a SSN so you would have to come up with a new key.
+For example, if you used SSN for your employee as in the example above and your company expands outside of the United States not all employees would have a SSN so you would have to come up with a new key for your database tables.

 - More difficult to maintain if key requires multiple columns.
 It's much easier from the application side dealing with a key column that is constructed with just a single column.